nih-cfde/c2m2/draft-C2M2_specification_with_Levels/README.md

 hierarchy of [projects](../draft-CFDE_glossary/glossary.md#project)
-or on more arbitrarily structured [collections](../draft-CFDE_glossary/glossary.md#collection), which can be defined using any relevant scientific or operational categorization).
+or on more arbitrarily structured [collections](../draft-CFDE_glossary/glossary.md#collection), which can be defined using any relevant scientific or operational categorization.

 _Level 2 currently requires work to (a) expand and finalize a [brainstorm-level checklist of supported concepts](../draft-C2M2_Levels_spreadsheets/Level_definitions.csv) followed by (b) harmonization of that checklist with an ongoing [draft ER model](../draft-C2M2_ER_diagrams/Level-2-C2M2-model.png)._